-Debt Modification Costs and Extinguishment Loss
+Debt Modification and Extinguishment Costs

-In 2021, we recorded \$37 million and \$0.5 million of debt modification costs and extinguishment loss related to the February 2021 Refinancing Transaction and termination of the Receivables Financing Facility, respectively.
-In 2020, we recorded \$72 million of debt modification costs and extinguishment loss related to the repayment of \$1,120 million aggregate principal amount of 8.625% Senior Notes.
-See Item 8 of Part II, Financial Statements and Supplementary Data - Note 7, "Debt" for further discussion.
+In 2021, we recorded \$37 million and \$0.5 million of debt modification and extinguishment costs related to the February 2021 Refinancing Transaction and termination of the Receivables Financing Facility, respectively.
+In 2020, we recorded \$72 million of debt modification and extinguishment costs related to the repayment of \$1,120 million aggregate principal amount of 8.625% Senior Notes.
+See Item 8 of Part II, Financial Statements and Supplementary Data - Note 6, "Debt" for further discussion.